Baby, It’s Cold Outside — Tips to Keep Your Four-Legged Friends Safe During The Winter

 Puppies and Kittens Need Extra Warmth.
 Keep those little bundles of joy extra warm during cold weather.
 Younger animals are more susceptible to sickness, so make sure to monitor your home’s temperature closely and provide lots of blankets for them to snuggle in.

 Inside is The Best Place to Be.
-Although the VBSPCA never recommends to keep your pets outside, it is especially dangerous during the winter months.
+Although the VBSPCA does not recommend keeping your pets outside any time of the year, it is especially dangerous during the winter months.
 In addition to hypothermia, there are multiple other factors that can harm your animals if they are kept outside for long periods of time.
 A good rule of thumb is if you would not want to stay outside, it is not ideal for your pets to do so either.

 Shorter Potty Trips.
 If your dog has a low cold-weather tolerance, watch them closely while letting them outside.
 Keep potty trips short and, if possible, stand outside to monitor their surroundings.